annwhowell/Mod7_Challenge/README.md

-# Mod7_Challenge

 # Mod7_Challenge - Analyisis of an ETF and an ETF portfolio from SQL databae

 This program pulls data from a SQL database to analyze results for an ETF called PYPL and plot daily returns and cumulative returns.
 It also compares four ETFs (PYPL, GDOT, GS, SQ) in a portfolio and plots daily returns and cumulative returns for the 4 ETFs.
+Finally, Voila was used to create a web page with results.